Project Towards No Drug Abuse (Project TND)

 (To include basic study design, measures, results, and notable limitations)

 The purpose of the study was to examine the evaluation of Project Towards No Drug Abuse (Project TND).
-Twenty-one schools were randomly assigned by block to one of three conditions: standard care (control), classroom program (Project TND), and classroom program plus a semester-long school-as-community component.
+Participant schools were randomly assigned by block to one of three conditions: standard care (control), classroom program (Project TND), and classroom program plus a semester-long school-as-community component.
 Measures utilized include a client engagement measure and a student questionnaire that assessed demographic characteristics, substance use behaviors, and psychosocial correlates of substance use.
 Changes in use of cigarettes, alcohol, marijuana, and hard drugs were assessed in a pretest to 1-year follow-up time interval.
 Results indicate that preventive effects were found on alcohol and hard drug use for the two intervention groups.
 No differences were found between the two classroom conditions.
 Limitations include high attrition, poor generalizability due to student composition, and reliance on self-reported student measures.

 Length of controlled postintervention follow-up: 1 year.